Greece Moments Greece Moments

 Bizarre landscape at Cape Falakro

-A gravel road leads from Propouli to this special sight of Limnos.
-You can park your car at an abandoned hut and follow the signpost to the Cape Falakro follow.
-A short time later, you are standing in a bizarre landscape that was shaped by nature millions of years ago.
+A gravel road leads from Propouli to this unique attraction on Limnos.
+You can park your car at an abandoned hut and follow the signpost to Cape Falakro.
+Shortly thereafter, you’ll find yourself in a bizarre landscape shaped by nature millions of years ago.

 falakro limnos lava vulkan

-The reddish volcanic rock Falakro are best captured in warm light in the evening or in the morning.
+The reddish volcanic rocks of Falakro are best captured in photos in the warm light of evening or morning.
 There is also a narrow stretch of beach where you can cool off in the summer.

 falakro limnos landschaft griechenland